 - To schedule a time to apply, call (414) 278-4275 and we will contact to you to make arrangements.

-Courthouse Weddings - Courts have cancelled all courthouse weddings through May 15; however, we will extend the expiration date of your existing license if it was issued prior to our closing in March and due to Covid-19.
+Courthouse Weddings - Courts have cancelled all courthouse weddings until further notice; however, we will extend the expiration date of your existing license if it was issued prior to our closing in March and due to Covid-19.

 How to Apply for a Marriage License